Justice of the Peace

 - attesting and certifying documents.

 Volunteer Justices of the Peace are available to deal with those documents that cannot be dealt with by Court staff.
-The volunteers are situated on the 1st floor of the Magistrates Court building.
-Their hours are 9:30 am to 12:30 pm, Monday to Friday.
+The volunteers are situated on the Ground floor of the ACT Law Court building.
+Their hours are 9:30 am to 12:30 pm and 1:00 pm to 4:00 pm, Monday to Friday.